Rosuav/ThirdSquare/README.md

 barriers, as anyone who physically jumps over barriers is generally going to be aware that s/he is fare evading; where this is impractical, signage has to suffice, and as we all know, signage is seldom noticed.
-(Parenthesis: Train journeys can easily cross many zones, especially since changing services at Flinner doesn't involve any touches.
-This makes a problem for point-to-point fare calculation.
-See below.)

 This requires that a vehicle know in advance what its next trip will be, or else to reject touches-on until it knows that.